Talle Bamazi

-Talle Bamazi is an artist based in Columbus, Ohio, who, through his own work, his years as a curator and gallery owner, and as a mentor of younger artists, has been influential in raising the visibility of local African and African-American artists.
+Talle Bamazi is a Togolese-born Kabye painter, curator, and gallery owner.
+He is based in Columbus, Ohio.

+Early life and education

-Born in northern Togo (West Africa), into the Kabiye ethnic group, Bamazi began his artistic career as an apprentice to his uncle, a traditional Togolese artist.
+Born in northern Togo (West Africa), into the Kabye ethnic group.
+Bamazi began his artistic career as an apprentice to his uncle, a traditional Togolese artist.
 Although he studied architecture in Lomé, he rapidly returned to painting, and developed his own distinctive style bridging traditional African and contemporary modern art.

-After moving to the United States he studied at the Art Students League of New York and earned a MFA at the New York Academy of Art.
+After moving to the United States, he studied at the Art Students League of New York, and earned a MFA degree at the New York Academy of Art.
 He is currently the lead artist-in-residence at the King Arts Complex, where his monumental series of life-sized portraits of Columbus-area black artists, formerly featured at the Columbus Museum of Art, now hangs in the historic Pythian theater.

 KIACA Gallery

 From 2004 until 2011, Bamazi operated a gallery called KIACA (Kabiye Impact Contemporary African Art), which was the only black-owned gallery in Columbus' noted arts' district, the Short North, and one of the few black-owned galleries in the city.
 KIACA served as an influential talent incubator for many Columbus-area African and African-American artists, including psycheñwelic painter April Sunami.